 - Tailored services – Your community is built for your community members.
 But this doesn’t stop you creating services and interfaces, focused on internal operations.
 A great example is research.
-With the right data in place you can build services that allows sorting, filtering, moderation and analysis of community content.
+With the right data in place, you can build services that allow sorting, filtering, moderation and analysis of community content.

 - Shared databases – Used when you have two internal services that need to draw from the same database.
-A common example is internal single sign on e.g. for a internal business community that leverages business email and passwords.
+A common example is an internal single sign-on e.g. for an internal business community that leverages business email and passwords.

 - API’s – These allow two platforms, such as your community and a third party service to ‘talk’ to each other.
 When properly constructed, API’s are a very secure way of moving data from one business operation to another.